 - Marketing and Sales Management

-Now, to manage all these features, you must be using the best-in-class software available for each feature.
+To manage all these features, you must be using the best-in-class software available for each feature.
 This means handling multiple APIs, data management, reporting, maintenance and a lot of technical stuff which will make you paralyzed.
 Moreover, all these software are not really talking to each other — that is they are not fully integrated.

 Well, there’s a way out.
 What you need is an efficient and seamless integration platform — the tech world calls it Integration-Platform-as-a-service (iPaaS).